sampie777/obs-scene-timer/README.md

 ## Setup

 1. Download and **install [obs-websocket](https://github.com/Palakis/obs-websocket)** for your OBS application.
+1. Make sure you have at least Java 8 installed.
 1. Make sure your OBS websocket is discoverable by the computer you will run this application on.
 If it's the same computer, no worries.
 1. **Launch this application** (by running the executable JAR file with Java or running the EXE file) and enjoy.
-1. **Edit the settings** in the _user.properties_ file if needed.
+1. **Edit the settings** if needed.
+This can be done using the menu File -> Settings or editing the _user.properties_ file.
 This file will be created after first launch of the application.
-Don't run the application when editing these settings.
+Don't run the application when editing this file.
+Application restart may be needed after chaning the settings.

 ## How it works

-1. The **application will connect** on startup with an already running OBS websocket server, as specified in the properties.
+1. The **application will connect** on startup with an (already) running OBS websocket server, as specified in the properties.
 1. All available OBS **scenes will be loaded**, and the time limit for each scene can be adjusted.
 If you are running OBS on the same computer as this application, the application will try to automatically set the maximum time limit for each scene with a video file(s) as source.
 Note that it might not be able to do this magic for all video sources.
 1. When the current **scene changes, the timer will reset** and start counting again from 0 seconds.
 You can also reset the timer to 0 by clicking the reset button.
 Also, the list of scenes will be reloaded.
 1. When a time limit greater than 0 is set for the current scene, a **countdown** will also be displayed including a track/progress bar.